unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 The built-in clear operation writes zeros to the disk in the background, allowing the array to remain available.
 Once the process is complete, the disk must be formatted before use.
 This method is efficient, requires no third-party tools, and is ideal for quick expansions.

-For a more thorough approach, the pre-clear operation - available through plugins like Unassigned Devices Preclear - performs a pre-read to check for bad sectors, zeros the disk, and then verifies integrity with a post-read.
+For a more thorough approach, the pre-clear operation – available through plugins like [Unassigned Devices Preclear](https://unraid.net/community/apps?q=unassigned+devices#r:~:text=enable%20destructive%20mode.-,Unassigned%20Devices%20Preclear,-dlandon) – performs a pre-read to check for bad sectors, zeros the disk, and then verifies integrity with a post-read.
 This extra step helps detect early drive failures but takes significantly longer and requires manual plugin installation.

-*In summary, use the built-in clear operation for fast additions to your array, or choose pre-clear if you want extensive testing of disk health before putting a drive into service.*
+**Rule of thumb:** Use the built-in clear operation for fast additions to your array, or choose pre-clear if you want extensive testing of disk health before putting a drive into service.

-**Clear vs. Pre-Clear Comparison**
+<h4>Clear vs. Pre-Clear Comparison</h4>

 <div style={{ margin: 'auto', display: 'flex', flexDirection: 'column', alignItems: 'center' }}>